FA Cup: Eligibility

 An application window is open to clubs before entry lists, round byes and scheduling are announced in July.
 All clubs in the top four levels (the Premier League and the three divisions of the English Football League) are automatically eligible.
-Clubs from Level 5-9 (non-league football) are also eligible provided they play in either the FA Trophy or FA Vase competitions in the current season.
+Clubs from Level 5–9 (non-league football) are also eligible provided they play in either the FA Trophy or FA Vase competitions in the current season.
 All participating clubs must also have a stadium suitable for the competition and The Association may reject applications at its discretion.

 Previously, Level 10 clubs were a prominent feature in early qualifying rounds.
 The gradual remodelling of the National League System to a 'perfect' 1–2–4–8–16 system, with a first phase in 2018–19, a final phase in 2021–22 (which included the promotion of 107 clubs), and played to a full quota in 2022–23 has resulted in a larger number of teams playing in Level 7–9.
-Consequently for the FA Cup, entries equal the number in tiers 1–9 and is cut off to those below.
-Though still able to apply, Level 10 clubs are used as alternates "subject to availability" in the event of a non/rejected applicant (with vacancies filled by Level 10 applicants with the best PPG in the previous league season).
+Consequently, for the FA Cup, entries equal the number in tiers 1–9 and is cut off to those below.
+Though still able to apply, Level 10 clubs are used as alternatives "subject to availability" in the event of a non/rejected applicant (with vacancies filled by Level 10 applicants with the best PPG in the previous league season).

 The total number of entries in the FA Cup has changed as Non-League football has gradually been expanded and reorganised over time.
 In the 2004–05 season, 660 clubs entered the competition, beating the long-standing record of 656 from the 1921–22 season.
 In 2005–06 this increased to 674 entrants, in 2006–07 to 687, in 2007–08 to 731 clubs, in 2008–09 and 2009–10 to 762.
 The total number of entries has also varied naturally from year-to-year as new clubs form and others dissolve at unequal rates.
 Though most leagues in the National League System maintain the same number of teams via reprieves, inevitably entry-level divisions (typically at tier 10) have to be impacted when a club leaves the pyramid.
 Therefore, for example, 759 teams entered in 2010–11, a record 763 in 2011–12, 758 in 2012–13, 737 in 2013–14 and 736 in 2014–15.
-However, since 2021–22, The FA has cut off automatic eligibility to the 10th tier (to appear only subject to availability) and instead set the size of the draw to match the more stable number of teams in Level 1–9.
+However, since 2021–22, the FA has cut off automatic eligibility to the 10th tier (to appear only subject to availability) and instead set the size of the draw to match the more stable number of teams in Level 1–9.
 This means that the competition may now see a standardised number of entries from one year to the next.
-This number is currently 732 but could rise to 748 for 2023–24 with plans for a new SWPL 9th tier division to share the South East with the existing Western League.
+This number is currently 732 but could rise to 748 for 2023–24 with plans for a new SWPL 9th tier division to share the South West with the existing Western League.